inmnin/EKD-ICANN2024/README.md

     #ALPHA is the loss weight corresponding to the MAKD loss in the MAKD method
     ALPHA = 5

-    #The train_type can be one of the following:   makd, pkd_skip, pkd_first, pkd_last, kd, baseline, tiny, minlmv1, or minlmv2
+    #The train_type can be one of the following:   makd, pkd_skip, kd, baseline, tiny, minlmv1, or minlmv2
     train_type = "makd"

     #The datasets are of the following types:    hotel, shopping, takeaways, movie, data4